chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 Here is a more detailed breakdown of the error message.

-- \"`No instance for (Num Bool)`\" tells us that `ghci` is trying to treat the numeric value `1` as having a Bool type, but it cannot.
+- "`No instance for (Num Bool)`" tells us that `ghci` is trying to treat the numeric value `1` as having a Bool type, but it cannot.
-- \"`` arising from the literal `1' ``\" indicates that it was our use of the number `1` that caused the problem.
+- "`` arising from the literal `1' ``" indicates that it was our use of the number `1` that caused the problem.
-- \"`` In the definition of `it' ``\" refers to a `ghci` short cut that we will revisit in a few pages.
+- "`` In the definition of `it' ``" refers to a `ghci` short cut that we will revisit in a few pages.

 > 💡 **Remain fearless in the face of error messages**
 >
 > We have an important point to make here, which we will repeat throughout the early sections of this book.
-If you run into problems or error messages that you do not yet understand, *don\'t panic*.
+If you run into problems or error messages that you do not yet understand, *don't panic*.
 Early on, all you have to do is figure out enough to make progress on a problem.
 As you acquire experience, you will find it easier to understand parts of error messages that initially seem obscure.
 >
-> The numerous error messages have a purpose: they actually help us in writing correct code, by making us perform some amount of debugging \"up front\", before we ever run a program.
+> The numerous error messages have a purpose: they actually help us in writing correct code, by making us perform some amount of debugging "up front", before we ever run a program.
 If you are coming from a background of working with more permissive languages, this way of working may come as something of a shock.
 Bear with us.

-Most of Haskell\'s comparison operators are similar to those used in C and the many languages it has influenced.
+Most of Haskell's comparison operators are similar to those used in C and the many languages it has influenced.

 ```screen
 ghci> 1 == 1